-Nantasket Beach has also been significantly influenced by anthropogenic activities throughout Anthropogenic impacts the years. and infrastructure development have been significant contributors to the current configuration of Nantasket Beach.
+Nantasket Beach has also been significantly influenced by anthropogenic (human) activities throughout the years.
+Anthropogenic impacts and infrastructure development have been significant contributors to the current configuration of Nantasket Beach.
 The first public house was constructed in 1826 and subsequently, numerous recreational structures were constructed during the 1800s.
 These structures were typically wood buildings constructed on wood pilings combined with wood bulkheads to restrict tidal flow under the structures (USACE, 1949).
-In 1880, a railroad was constructed which ran along the barrier spit and prior to 1900, riprap (3-4 cubic foot stone) was added along the seaward edge of the railroad to provide protection from coastal storms.
+1880, a railroad was constructed which ran along the barrier spit and prior to 1900, riprap (3-4 cubic foot stone) was added along the seaward edge of the railroad to provide protection from coastal storms.

 This riprap is still in place north of and within the DCR Reservation, most of which has been buried by the fill placed behind the existing seawall (USACE, 1949).
-During the 1900s, concrete seawalls were constructed to protect portions of the Nantasket Beach shoreline within the DCR Reservation, and seawalls built in the 1940s existed in essentially the same locations as they do today.
+During the 1900s, concrete seawalls were constructed to protect portions of the Nantasket Beach shoreline within the DCR Reservation, and additional structures built in the 1940s along the shoreline exist in essentially the same locations as they do today.
 Through all this, the shoreline of North Nantasket Beach has remained relative natural.
-However, there has been significant development of the areas landward of the coastal dunes, such that homes are densely situated along the entire peninsula.
+However, there has been significant development of the areas landward of the beach, such that homes are densely situated along the entire peninsula.
 The reduction in dune and beach volume and health now creates a threat to hundreds of homes that are prone to flooding during coastal storm events.